Apostolic Vicariate of Kiang-nan: History

 Bishop Borgniet died of cholera on 31 July 1862.
-Mgr Hippolyte Adrien Languillat, Bishop of Sergiopolis and Vicar Apostolic of Zhili since September 1856, was named Vicar Apostolic of Jiangnan on 2 February 1865, and at once undertook to restore the ruins occasioned by the rebels.
+Hippolyte Adrien Languillat, Bishop of Sergiopolis and Vicar Apostolic of Zhili since September 1856, was named Vicar Apostolic of Jiangnan on 2 February 1865, and at once undertook to restore the ruins occasioned by the rebels.
 He went in Rome in 1867 and brought back with him religious Helpers of the Souls in Purgatory and some Carmelites.
 He founded the observatory about the same period, and took part in the First Vatican Council in 1870, but in 1874 a stroke of apoplexy almost disabled him for any active service.

-Father Carrére suffered much at Nanjing.
+Carrére suffered much at Nanjing.
 Driven out of this city by Li Hongzhang, he was recalled by the consul of France from Shanghai; he died on 17 August 1868.
 A hospital for aged men was established at Shanghai in 1867, and the St. Francis Xavier School was opened.
 A severe persecution broke out in 1876.
 In March some residences were pillaged, and a catechist massacred.
 On 13 July a Chinese priest was massacred with some of his students and a boy from the school.
 The chapel was set afire, and the bodies of the victims were consumed.
 The girls of the school and their teachers were taken into captivity.
 Everywhere the property of the Christians wee pillaged, and their chapels burned.
 Bishop Languillat died during this persecution, at Zi-ka-wei, on 29 November 1878.

 Bishop Valentine Garnier, already chosen coadjutor, was named his successor; he was fifty-four years old, and governed the mission nineteen years.
 The fathers succeeded in establishing themselves finally in the centre of Ngan-hwei.
 In 1882, Bishop Garnier sent missionaries to Suzhou, the most northern prefecture of the province of Jiangsu.
 The fathers bought a house in the city, and then commenced their difficulties, which lasted fourteen years.
 On 5 February 1889, the European concession of Jinjiang was attacked by the Chinese, the consulate of the United States was pillaged and burned, but the church and residence of the mission was spared.
 On 2 May 1891, some of the rabble besieged the orphanage of the mission, but soldiers rescued the orphans.
 On 12 May 1891, Wuhu and then Anjing were attacked, but the presence of a French vessel saved them.
 However, five or six chapels were pillaged and burned in the interior of the province.
-Tranquility was restored, thanks to the presence of Admiral Besnard (Armand Besnard).
+Tranquility was restored, thanks to the presence of Armand Besnard.
 Bishop Garnier died on 14 July 1898.
 Bishop Simon was named Vicar Apostolic in January 1899, and consecrated on 25 June; he died on 25 Aug. of the same year at Wuhu.
 At the end of 1900, Bishop Paris, superior of the mission, was named Vicar Apostolic and titular Bishop of Silandus.